 It is 2021, and displaying a work plan at the production hall is very easy, fast, and most important, practically free.
 The principles are easy — you decide to leave your tested invoice and inventory management system, to implement a new external tool – Prodio and continue production comfortably without any complications.

 No more burning the midnight oil and working the second shift to make sure things are running smoothly.
 Spend the evening with your family or on your preferred pastime.
 No more cutting holidays, because the production won’t be functioning without you, no more such dilemmas!

-Controlled and better-organized production at the production hall; your employees must know what order should be produced (they always have an updated production schedule at the production hall).
+Controlled and better-organized production at the shop floor; your workers must know what order should be produced (they always have an updated production schedule at the shop floor).
 You know the real-time of when the product is ready, can estimate progress and efficiency.